-Ground level ozone Impaired immune system; breathing disorders, cardiovascular effects, some reproductive and Reduced plant growth; increased plant susceptibility to stress Reduced plant biomass and net primary productivity; altered climate regulation through carbon sequestration development effects 16 Heavy metals from transport, energy production, industrial sources, contaminated sites, extractives industry Neurological development, harmful effects on the nervous, digestive and immune systems, lungs and kidneys 17 Toxicity build-up in food chains Reduction of available food due to contamination Benzene - use of benzene- containing petroleum products including motor fuels and solvents Range of acute and long term adverse health effects and diseases, including cancer and aplastic anaemia 18 High acute toxic effect on aquatic life.
-Long-term effects on marine life can mean shortened lifespan, reproductive problems, lower fertility and changes in appearance or behaviour.
-Damage to plants 19 Potential reduction of plant biomass, long term reduction of marine populations in polluted areas
+cardiovascular effects, some through carbon sequestration

+reproductive and sequesti attoli

+development

+effects

+Heavy metals from transport, energy Neurological Toxicity build-up in food Reduction of available

+production, industrial sources, development, chains food due to contamination

+contaminated sites, extractives harmful effects on

+industry the nervous,

+digestive and

+immune systems,

+lungs and kidneys17

+Benzene - use of benzene- containing Range of acute and High acute toxic effect on Potential reduction of

+petroleum products including motor long term adverse aquatic life.
+Long-term plant biomass, long term

+fuels and solvents health effects and effects on marine life can reduction of marine

+diseases, including mean shortened lifespan, populations in polluted

+cancer and aplastic reproductive problems, areas

+anaemia lower fertility and

+changes in appearance

+or behaviour.
+Damage to

+plants

 The main sources of outdoor air pollution are emissions from coal burning for power and heat, transport, industrial furnaces, brick kilns, and waste incinerators (Figure 2).
 Other important sources include wildfires and burning of peatlands that generate haze (Box 1), sand and dust storms, desertification and other forms of ecosystem degradation, including deforestation and wetland drainage.
-Particulate matter ($PM{2.5}$ and PM{10}) affects more people than any other air pollutant.
-Over the years for which data exist, $PM{2.5}$ has remained largely constant despite efforts to tackle the problem; PM{10} however has been decreasing in some cities across the world8.
+Particulate matter (PM ${2.5}$ and PM ${10}$ ) affects more people than any other air pollutant.
+Over the years for which data exist, PM ${2.5}$ has remained largely constant despite efforts to tackle the problem; PM ${10}$ however has been decreasing in some cities across the world $^8$ .